The frequency of replacing your hi vis clothing is not determined by a period of time, but how it is used and cared for.

-Having a physical job makes your workwear more susceptible to wear and tear, meaning it needs replacing sooner.
-If you take care of it, it will not only last longer, it will protect you better
+Having a physical job makes hi vis more susceptible to wear and tear, meaning it needs replacing sooner.
+If they take care of it, it will not only last longer, it will protect them better.

 In this article, we discuss the factors that affect how often you need to replace your Hi Vis clothing.